davedevelopment/phpmig/README.md

     $ bin/phpmig --version

-The second best way to install phpmig is using pear [DEPRECATED - there will not be a PEAR distribution of 1.0]

-    $ sudo pear channel-discover pear.atstsolutions.co.uk
-    $ sudo pear install atst/phpmig-alpha

 Phpmig can do a little configuring for you to get started, go to the root of your project and: